Gauravjha2900/cell_counter00/README.md

 2-for finding the python codes of this project for white blood cell classification : WBC_classification.ipynb

-segmentation and classification and counting the cells in blood :
+### segmentation and classification and counting the cells in blood :

-   1-red blood cell : 1- counting the numbers of RBC     RESULT : 99.15% in counting
+   1-red blood cell :

+                      1- counting the numbers of RBC     RESULT : 99.15% in counting

                       2- finding the radius of RBC       RESULT : mean = 99%  and variance = 90%

                       3- dataset : 322 images that averagely any image has 1000 RBC

    2-white blood cell : 1- counting the numbers of WBC   3- classification of WBC to 5 groups

+                      1- counting the numbers of WBC     RESULT : 100% in counting

+                      2- classification of WBC       RESULT : 92% in classification

+                      3- dataset : 401 images that averagely any image has 3 WBC

    3-platelet  :  1- counting the numbers of PLT   2- finding the radius of PLT

+#### All of this dataset has been taken by our lab microscope

 ### blood cells

 <img src="mrh286-cdp-033018.jpg" width="450" height="200" border="20" title="blood cells">

-### for medicl application , blood cells have a huge information about the diseases . so we can after taking a picture of these cells and processing and counting how many of these cells exist in the blood then we can detect a special desease .
+for medicl application , blood cells have a huge information about the diseases . so we can after taking a picture of these cells and processing and counting how many of these cells exist in the blood then we can detect a special desease

-#### All of this dataset has been taken by our lab microscope

 ### red blood cell